ZnZq/hytale_atlas/docs/TOOLS.md

 of the items referencing it, and the reader inferred the limitation from repeated empty results instead of being told.

+**A miss suggests only commands that answer for that token.** One classifier (`identify`) decides what the string is — asset, field value, referenced file, localization key, bench id, bench category — and every miss in the tool builds its suggestions from it.
+Each command used to decide alone from a single fact, and the results contradicted the prose above them: this command printed "to find what uses a value, ask for references to it instead" and then offered `refs` **only when the token was an asset**, the inverse of the case.
+Three of five round-18 agents followed that advice into a dead end.
+The closed loop an earlier round fixed by suppressing the suggestion came from neither command knowing what the token was; asking once removes it without withholding anything.

 Rules the answer must honour:

 - `locale` is where **this query** matched, not the asset's only language, and